Express Entry: Immigrate to Canada | Calculate Your CRS Score

 They can provide you with guidance on how to obtain the maximum number of Comprehensive Ranking System (CRS) points, and walk you through the Express Entry process, from submitting your profile, to preparing your permanent residence application after you have received an invitation to apply (ITA) for permanent residence.
 In addition, it is a lawyer's job to ensure that you do not make mistakes or misrepresent your Canadian immigration application.

-Cohen Immigration Law is authorized by Immigration, Refugees and Citizenship Canada (IRCC) to represent immigration candidates in the Express Entry process.
+Cohen Immigration Law is authorised by Immigration, Refugees and Citizenship Canada (IRCC) to represent immigration candidates in the Express Entry process.
 Cohen Immigration Law has 45 years of experience supporting skilled workers in immigrating to Canada.
 Cohen Immigration Law is retained by a large number of Express Entry candidates each year who trust Cohen Immigration Law with submitting the strongest Express Entry profile possible and securing a permanent resident visa after receiving an ITA.

 No, you do not need a job offer to be successful under Express Entry.
 Obtaining a job offer does not guarantee you will succeed, however it will help to increase your Comprehensive Ranking System (CRS) score.
 You can obtain either 50 or 200 additional CRS points if you receive a job offer that is eligible under Express Entry.